Three Days Grace: 2024–present: Gontier's return and Alienation

-On October 2, 2024, the band revealed via social media that they were in the studio with Gontier teasing a possibility of new music in the works, posting a video with the caption ending "Three Days Grace 2X."
-The following day, Three Days Grace confirmed that Gontier had returned to the band full-time, and that Walst would continue his role as a singer as well, making them a quintet once again.
-The band confirmed that new music and a new tour were also to follow.
+Three Days Grace confirmed that Gontier had returned to the band full-time the following day after the group had shown that it was in the studio working on new music, and that Walst would continue his role as a vocalist as well.
+The reformed quintet confirmed that new music and a new tour were also to follow.
 In an interview with Goldmine, Gontier provided some insight into how his return came about.
 He stayed in touch with Brad Walst throughout the years and in 2020, the two met up and started talking about the idea of him returning to the band.
 He said that the decision was a "no-brainer" and that it "made sense to do it for the fans."
+In another interview with Billboard Canada, he revealed that their managers were hesitant with the idea of Gontier returning to the band and were only behind it if they could write a song together in the same room, leading to the band writing "The Power", a song which would later appear on the then-upcoming album.
 The group joined Disturbed in March 2025 on The Sickness 25th Anniversary Tour.
 They were also scheduled to perform at the Sick New World Fest in April 2025, before the event was canceled in November 2024.
 The band also played at Inkcarceration Festival in July 2025.

 On November 20, the band announced a new single, titled "Mayday", which was released on November 22, 2024.
 It was released as the lead single from the upcoming album, which Gontier described as a "good representation" of what's to be expected on the record.
 It was also the first song written for the album.
 The song topped the Canada Rock chart and spent ten weeks at number one.
 It also reached number one the US Mainstream Rock chart, becoming their eighteenth number-one song on the chart.
 Shortly after the song's release, Sanderson told WRIF that they were almost done completing their eighth studio album.
 He also said the group hoped to finish writing their album by the end of the year, as well as recording their album in January 2025 and have it released later that year.
 Working with producers Howard Benson, Dan Lancaster and Zakk Cervini, Brad Walst said working with the latter helped them "explore some new musical territory."
 All tracks were written in Nashville and at Stock's home studio in Indiana.
 Benson recorded vocals for Gontier and Walst at his home studio in Calabasas, California, with Lancaster and Cervini co-producing at a rented house in Franklin, Tennessee.